by Will Watts

 search path.
 You can do this by selecting Tools |

-Environment Options | Library
+Environment Options | Library in the Delphi IDE,

 and adding the DUnit path to the list of paths shown.
 For example: